harel3782/duck_chess/README.md

 # 🦆 Duck Chess - AI Engine & UI

-**A complete Game Environment and Reinforcement Learning Agent for the "Duck Chess" variant.**
+**A Developing Environment and Reinforcement Learning Agent for the "Duck Chess" variant.**

 > 🎓 **B.Sc.
 Final Project in Computer Science @ Afeka College of Engineering**